 Sean Murray seems to be taking the legal bout in stride, and is maintaining a good sense of humor through it all.

 “On the plus side perhaps this is the real reason Skynet never happened…”

 No Man’s Sky is still on track for it’s August release date, and is looking better than ever.
 Its procedural universe is just begging to be explored, poked, and prodded.

-These trademark legal battles can seem to be pretty senseless, but ultimately it’s about protecting a brand or image, two very important things in a business driven world.
+These trademark legal battles can seem to be pretty senseless, but ultimately it’s about protecting a brand or image, two very important things in a business driven world; it’s the sort of dispute that people like this new york trademark lawyer attempts to resolve all the time.
 Luckily, this one with No Man’s Sky didn’t drag out and impact the game, it’s quality, or release window, and we can all move on.
 Sean has, and if this tweet is any indication, he’s been steady burning the midnight oil for all the future fans of No Man’s Sky.